 1. Mastering: A mastered DAT or CD is brought to a vinyl press.
-Two main changes must occur to begin the process of audio mastering, tonal balancing and level adjustment.
+Two main changes must occur to begin the process of audio mastering, tonal balancing, and level adjustment.

 2. Cutting: Once the mastered version is finished, the track will be cut into lacquer.
-A digitally created track will be converted into an analogue wave for the cutting lathe.
+A digitally created track will be converted into an analog wave for the cutting lathe.
 Transferred through an amplifier, the wave travels down the arm of a diamond-cutting stylus and onto a rotating lacquer disc.